awsdocs/aws-control-tower-guide/doc_source/monitoring-with-config.md

 # Monitoring resource changes with AWS Config<a name="monitoring-with-config"></a>

-AWS Control Tower enables AWS Config on all enrolled accounts, so that it can monitor compliance with detective guardrails, record resource changes, and deliver resource change logs to the log archive account\.
+AWS Control Tower enables AWS Config on all enrolled accounts, so that it can monitor compliance through detective controls, record resource changes, and deliver resource change logs to the log archive account\.

 **If your landing zone version is earlier than 3\.0**: For your enrolled accounts, AWS Config logs all changes to resources, for all Regions in which the account operates\.
 Each change is modeled as a configuration item \(CI\), which contains information such as the resource identifier, the Region, the date that each change was recorded, and whether the change relates to a known resource or a newly discovered one\.